MohamedAbouzid1/RoleGuide/README.md

-# LebenslaufPro
+# RoleGuide

-LebenslaufPro is a full-stack application for building, evaluating and exporting a German‑market CV.
+RoleGuide is a full-stack application for building, evaluating and exporting a German‑market CV.
 It features a Next.js frontend with a live builder interface and a separate Express.js backend API.
 The app includes instant preview, AI‑assisted evaluation (mocked for now), PDF export, JWT authentication and Prisma persistence.

 ## Features